 2230 1st Ave, Seattle, WA 98121

-Try: Miso soup and sushi sets (during happy hour)
+Try: Miso soup (yes it's gluten free!) and sushi sets (during happy hour)

 After eating your own weight in oysters at Local 360, hop over to Umi Sake House next door for happy hour from 4-6pm.
 There will probably be people lined up outside the door waiting for the place to open.
 Browse their menu on the window to find what to enjoy.
 They clearly mark what's gluten free on the main menu.
 You'll have to do a little cross referencing between the happy hour menu and the main menu.
 I thoroughly enjoyed the miso soup, Seattle roll, and sushi set C. They provide a bowl of complimentary edamame to hold you over until the main dishes come.